-Yes, the online form is available in German and English and can be completed in both German and English.
-But supplementary documents, for example on model locations or approval procedures, as well as the funding guideline, are only available on German.
-In addition, in the event of funding, all other documents such as e.B. notices, declarations of consent, calls for funds, proof of use, etc. are available exclusively on German.
+Please note: supplementary documents, for example on approval procedures, as well as the funding guidelines are only available in German.
+In addition, in the case your event will get the funding, all other documents such as declarations of consent, calls for funds, proof of use, etc. are available exclusively on German.

-The online form is readable with the help of a screen reader.
+The online form can be read by a screen reader.

 What are the technical requirements?

-There is no need for registration to fill out the application form.
-As long as you have not yet submitted the form, your data will be stored locally in the browser.
-As soon as the form is completely filled out and you click on "Submit form", you will no longer have access to the form with your data.
-A PDF is then automatically generated from the completed form, which you must print out and submit by post.
+To fill out the application form you need to register [link follows].
+If you are logged in, you can edit and cache the form at any time.
+Once the form is completely filled out and you click on "Submit Form", you will no longer have access to the form with your data.
+A PDF is then automatically generated from the completed form and sent to you by mail.